bh107/benchpress/doc/source/install.rst

 Installation
 ============

-Benchpress is distributed via PyPi and Github.
-Which means that you can install it as a Python package (from PyPi) or use it directly from an unpacked tarball or git-clone from Github.com.
+Benchpress is distributed via PyPi and Github, which means that you can install it from a Python package (from PyPi) or directly from an unpacked tarball or git-clone from Github.com.
-The installation method of choice is based on what you want to do with Benchpress.
-Recommendations are as follows.

- * Install Benchpress as a Python packages from PyPi if your sole intent is to `run` benchmarks.
- * Use Benchpress directly from clone/tarball if you intend to modify it.
-Such as adding benchmarks, changing commands or benchmark suites.

 .. note:: Benchpress is designed to work, with minimal friction, in an environment where the user has limited system permissions.
 Such as shared computing environments, clusters and supercomputers.
 A system-wide installation of Benchpress is therefore untested.
 However, it should work if write permission is assigned to Benchpress users for the ``benchmarks`` folder.